Convert Calories per Second-Square Centimeter-Celsius to Watts per Square Meter-Kelvin

 How do I convert Calories per Second-Square Centimeter-Celsius to Watts per Square Meter-Kelvin?

-A CGS unit of heat-transfer coefficient (= 41,840 W/(m²·K)) mostly found in older chemistry and thermochemistry literature.
+A CGS-system unit of heat-transfer coefficient equal to exactly 41,840 W/(m²·K) — an extraordinarily large unit appropriate only for the very highest heat-transfer scenarios.
 To convert Calories per Second-Square Centimeter-Celsius to Watts per Square Meter-Kelvin, multiply by 41840.
 For example, 25 cal/(s·cm²·°C) equals 1046000 W/(m²·K).

 How many Watts per Square Meter-Kelvin are in 1 Calorie per Second-Square Centimeter-Celsius?